MADA: Meta-Adaptive Optimizers through hyper-gradient Descent: Additional Experiments and Details

 \subsection{Training setup for the experiments}

-On OpenWebText, we use a global batch size of 480 sequences, cosine learning rate schedule with the peak learning rate of $6 \times 10^{-4}$ ($1.5 \times 10^{-4}$ for Lion) and the final learning rate of $1.5 \times 10^{-5}$ (as chosen for Sophia algorithm in \citep{liu2023sophia}).
-We use a weight decay of $0.1$ for all methods.
+On OpenWebText, we use a global batch size of 480 sequences, cosine learning rate schedule with the peak learning rate of $6 \times 10^{-4}$ ($1.5 \times 10^{-4}$ for Lion) and the final learning rate of $1.5 \times 10^{-5}$ (as chosen for Sophia algorithm in \citep{liu2023sophia}). \kaancr{ For Lion we use the tuned learning rate from (Liu, 2023) for the same setting.
+For Adam we found that employing Sophia's learning rate schedule results in better loss compared to employing Adam's learning rate schedule in \citep{liu2023sophia}.
+For our methods: AVGrad, \Mada, \texttt{MADA-FS}, we directly employ Adam's learning rate and learning schedule without any tuning since our goal is to demonstrate that \Mada can be plugged in place of Adam without any changes in learning rate schedule.}

 We run the experiment for 100,000 iterations (first 2000 are warmup iterations) which corresponds to training on $\sim 492$B tokens.
 We use a weight decay parameter of $0.1$.
 On Shakespeare, we use a batch size of 64, cosine learning rate schedule with the peak learning rate of $10^{-3}$ and the final learning rate of $10^{-4}$.
 We run the experiment for 5,000 iterations (first 100 are warmup iterations).
 We run our experiments on AWS \texttt{p5.48xlarge} instances equipped with 8 NVIDIA H100 GPUs.
-To be able utilize multiple GPU's we allreduced hyper-gradients across GPU's. \\
+To be able utilize multiple GPU's we allreduced hyper-gradients across GPU's.

 We initialize \Mada with $\beta_3 = 0.9, \rho=0$ on top of Adam's established $\beta_1,\beta_2$ parameters for OpenWebText experiments as it resulted in a better validation loss.
 For Shakespeare experiments, we compare \Mada against Adam over a grid of $(\beta_1, \beta_2)$ values, where in the case of \Mada $(\beta_1, \beta_2)$ represents the initial values.
-In all experiments we initialize $\gamma=1, c=1$.
 For the OpenWebText experiments, we do not update hyper-parameters for the first 50 iterations for the sake of stability.
 For both experiments we use SGD as the hyper-parameter optimizer.
-On Shakespeare, we use $2.5e{-}3$ learning rate and $0.5$ momentum (we do not use momentum for $\gamma$) for learning the hyper-parameters.
-On OpenWebText we use a learning rate of $5e{-}4$ for training $\beta_1,\beta_2$ and $1e{-}1$ for other hyper-parameters.
-Note that during the updates, we project every variable onto $[0,1]$ except for $\beta_2$ we project onto $[0.5,0.99]$ and for $\beta_1,\beta_3$ we project onto $[0,0.99]$. \\
+On Shakespeare, for 10M model we use $2.5e{-}3$ learning rate and $0.5$ momentum (we do not use momentum for $\gamma$) for learning the hyper-parameters.
+On OpenWebText (and for 1.5B model on Shakespeare) we use a learning rate of $5e{-}4$ for training $\beta_1,\beta_2$ and $1e{-}1$ for other hyper-parameters.